 - New, detailed explanation of Steps to follow before you begin OAuth 2.0 authentication.
 If you’re new to the Native & Search API, you should read the section and follow the steps listed.
 Note also in the section on OAuth refresh tokens that access tokens will expire after 60 minutes.

 editorialStatusfields added in v2.
 Also, new Ad

 - New Bulk schema upload and download changes in v2, providing partners and developers with a unified format for bulk operations and data representation.
 To consolidate all targeting attributes in bulk files to a single, unified standard, as well as expose targeting attribute entity IDs for all objects, the v2 API includes the changes described in Bulk schema upload and download.

-- New, re-architected Native & Search API Table of Contents for easier navigation and retrieval of documentation topics and information.
+- New, re-architected Verizon Media API Table of Contents for easier navigation and retrieval of documentation topics and information.
 With the introduction of v2, we’ve organized and consolidated much of the technical content, so that each topic folder contains the specific information you need when coding and integrating your apps.
 If you’ve bookmarked topics in the v1 API, you may find some of those links broken; you’ll need to bookmark new links that are relevant to your development efforts.

 Release Notes - Archived¶

-The Release Notes section is now an Archive of notes in Resources, dating back to the initial release of the v1 Native & Search API.
+The Release Notes section is now an Archive of notes in Resources, dating back to the initial release of the v1 Verizon Media API.
 Explore these if you need to track changes, updates and enhancements to the API over time.

-You may wish to check out these additional, external resources dedicated to working with Oath and the Native & Search API:
+You may wish to check out these additional, external resources dedicated to working with Verizon Media and the API: